Lime tree in culture: In northern China

 For a long time, in northern China, because there is no Bodhi tree, the sacred tree of Buddhism, and the leaf shape of the "椴樹/Tilia" tree is similar to that of Bodhi tree, it was planted in temples to replace the sacred Bodhi tree.
-They are also often called Bodhi trees, just like the two Tilia trees next to the 英華殿/Yinghua Dian - the place where the empress dowager, empress and concubines worship Buddha - in the Forbidden City in Beijing, planted by Empress Dowager Li, the biological mother of Wanli Emperor about five hundred years ago.
+They are also often called Bodhi trees, just like the two Tilia trees next to the 英華殿/Yinghua Dian—the place where the empress dowager, empress and concubines worship Buddha—in the Forbidden City in Beijing, planted by Empress Dowager Li, the biological mother of Wanli Emperor about five hundred years ago.
 Qianlong Emperor of the Qing dynasty even wrote two poems for them: "菩提树诗/The Poem of the Bodhi Tree (in the Yinghua Dian)" and "菩提树歌/The Song of the Bodhi Tree (in the Yinghua Dian)", and carved them on stone tablets and placed them in the stele pavilion in front of the Yinghua Dian.

+Scythian mythology

+Scythian diviners used wood in their rituals, and in particular the Enarei priests used linden bark.
+The Enarei were androgynous priests for the goddesses Artimpasa and the Snake-headed Goddess.
+In addition to its ritual use, linden became a symbol of third gender to Scythians living in Russia.

 Literary references

-J. R. R. Tolkien composed the poem Light as Leaf on Lindentree which was originally published in 1925 in volume 6 of The Gryphon magazine.
+J. R. R. Tolkien composed the poem "Light as Leaf on Lindentree" which was originally published in 1925 in volume 6 of The Gryphon magazine.
 After many emendations it was later included in The Lord of the Rings as a song sung by Aragorn about the tale of Beren and Lúthien.

-One of the best known poems of the Minnesanger Walther von der Vogelweide is Under der linden, which describes a tryst between a maid and a knight under a linden tree.

 A play called The Linden Tree (1947) was written by Bradford-born English novelist, playwright and broadcaster J. B. Priestley.

 Samuel Taylor Coleridge features linden trees as an important symbol in his poem "This Lime-Tree Bower My Prison" (written 1797; first published 1800).

 Several of the short poems (Fraszki) of Polish poet Jan Kochanowski feature the linden.
 His "Na Lipę" ("To The Tilia Tree"), published in 1584, was inspired by a much-favoured tree on his country estate at Czarnolas.
 Kochanowski contemplated, rested and wrote in its shade, and offered refreshment to guests under its shelter, and these moments were all represented in his poetry.

 A poem from Wilhelm Müller's Winterreise cycle of poems is called "Der Lindenbaum" ("The Linden Tree").
 In 1827, Franz Schubert wrote the famous song cycle "Winterreise" (D 911) based on these poems.
 In Thomas Mann's novel The Magic Mountain, a recording of this song cycle is an important plot device and philosophical touchstone.

 Hans Christian Andersen's short story "The Elf of the Rose" mentions a linden tree and its leaves frequently.

 In The Grimm Brothers' fairy tale The Frog Prince, the princess drops her golden ball into the pond while sitting under a linden tree.

 Goethe's The Sorrows of Young Werther features a linden tree throughout the novel, and the protagonist, Werther, is buried under the tree after his suicide.